rsanheim/contextio-ruby/README.md

 #recent messages sent to the account by some@email.com
 account.messages.where(from: 'some@email.com')

+#recent messages sent to the account by multiple email accounts takes in comma separated values
+account.messages.where(from: 'some@email.com,another@email.com')

 #multiple parameters accepted in hash format
 account.messages.where(from: 'some@email.com', subject: 'hello')